 Faculty in the ES Program reside in many participating colleges and departments, including Biological Sciences, Geosciences, Chemistry, Philosophy, Economics, Urban and Regional Planning, Harbor Branch Oceanographic Institute, and the Center for Environmental Studies.

-In recognition of the breadth of the environmental sciences field, the ES Program is based on a broad curriculum that gives students the flexibility to select courses, in consultation with their advisor, that are optimum for their particular subdiscipline.
+In recognition of the breadth of the Environmental Science field, the ES Program is based on a broad curriculum that gives students the flexibility to select courses, in consultation with their advisor, that are optimum for their particular subdiscipline.
 This flexible approach allows students to master the specialized skills needed for competitive jobs and advanced graduate degree programs.

-Graduate student in the Environmental Sciences Program can receive, through the College of Science,
+Graduate student in the Environmental Science Program can receive, through the College of Science,

 Undergraduate students can

-receive a Certificate in Environmental Studies through the Environmental Sciences Program, in conjunction with an Bachelor's degree from any College within FAU.
+receive a Certificate in Environmental Studies through the Environmental Science Program, in conjunction with an Bachelor's degree from any College within FAU.

 The Everglades is the focus of an unprecedented restoration effort and much of the research done in FAU's Environmental Science Program is linked to that effort, focusing primarily on aquatic animals, like sea turtles, wading birds, fish, and crayfish, or on aquatic systems, like freshwater marshes, mangroves, sea grass, and coral reefs.